HTTP Authentication Provider in Ozeki Bulk Messenger

 With a HTTP Authentication Provider you can give your userbase login rights to Ozeki Bulk Messenger.
 With HTTP Authentication Provider you can give them all or a portion of them access permissions.
 For whom you grant access to is your decision.
 This tutorial shows how to use the HTTP authentication process through the creation and usage of the HTTP Authentication Provider.

 When a user logs in with his or her credentials, the hash of the username, password pair is sent to the Ozeki Software.
 The software checks if the user details can be found in the standard authentication provider.
 If not then it continues searching through the registered HTTP authentication provider if any with a HTTP request/respond pair (Figure 1).

 Figure 1 - The workflow diagram of the HTTP authentication provider

-For this tutorial you need to download and install Ozeki Dialer.
+For this tutorial you need to download and install Ozeki Bulk Messenger.
 During the installation process you will be asked to provide details for the user's account.
 These details contain the username and password which you will need to use for your first login.

 STEP 1 - Go to authentication providers

 After you have logged in with the same user credentials you have provided during the installation you should find yourself on the main page.
 Now you will see where to configure the HTTP authentication provider.
 Please select 'Settings/Authentication provider' from the top menu (Figure 2).

 Figure 2 - Selecting 'Settings/Authentication provider' from the top menu